HeritageSamples/heritagesamples.org/docs/index.md

 ### **Introduction to IGSNs**

+The International Generic Sample Number (IGSN) is a globally unique and persistent identifier (PID) governed by the [IGSN e.V.](https://ev.igsn.org/home) and registered through the DataCite infrastructure.
+It is designed for the unambiguous identification of an individual sample, an aggregation of samples, or a feature-of-interest to ensure the reliable citation, discovery, and linkage between sample metadata and its relevant research outputs across the internet.

 A clear explanation of the International Generic Sample Number (IGSN) system, how IGSN–DOIs work, and why they are suitable for identifying heritage samples.